-As a barrister, he is skilled at dispute resolution in all its forms (courtroom, mediation, arbitration, negotiation), and helps clients resolve a range of commercial, contract, technology, transport and public law disputes.
-Gary also works with sports bodies dealing with central/local government agencies, especially in motorsport and football.
+As a barrister, he is skilled at dispute resolution in all its forms (courtroom, mediation, arbitration, negotiation).
+That expertise helps clients resolve a range of commercial, contract, technology, transport and regulatory law disputes.
+Gary also works with sports bodies and competitors, especially in motorsport and football.

 In 2016 Gary helped establish Akarana Chambers in Auckland as a boutique independent barrister’s chambers, after 21 years at top tier law firms.
 His experience includes large national firms (Chapman Tripp), leading boutique (Wilson Harle) and global firms (Clyde & Co, London) and also, for a short period, as in-house counsel (Aon UK).

-Gary has been ranked by independent leading lawyer guides for expertise across several of his practice areas, including Chambers Asia-Pacific, Legal 500 Asia, AsiaLaw Profiles, Benchmark Litigation, Global Competition Review, and Who’s Who Legal.
+Gary has been ranked by independent leading lawyer guides for expertise across several of his practice areas, including Chambers Asia-Pacific, Best Lawyers, Legal 500 Asia, AsiaLaw Profiles, Benchmark Litigation, Global Investigations Review, and Who’s Who Legal.

-A sought-after conference speaker or trainer, Gary also publishes regularly in his core areas.
-Professional activity and pro-bono positions include acting as:
+A sought-after conference speaker or trainer, Gary also publishes regularly in his core areas, and has roles acting as:

 - Advisory Board Director for ACAMS Australasia (regional chapter of the global financial crime organisation)

-- NZ legal partner to TRACE International, leading global provider of corporate anti-bribery solutions
+- NZ pro bono partner to TRACE International, leading global provider of corporate anti-bribery solutions

-- Board member of LEANZ (Law & Economics Association of NZ) 2004-14, then appointed life member.
+- Board member 2004-14 of LEANZ (Law & Economics Association of NZ), subsequently appointed life member.